As a university, we offer a range of benefits for our staff. We also offer schemes which relate to further staff benefits.

 Both schemes provide immediate life cover for your dependents, plus incapacity cover.

-We offer generous holiday entitlement in excess of statutory leave, including an additional six ‘customary' days leave in every year (taken as 4 days at Christmas, 2 at Easter).
+Employees with substantive contracts in academic and professional services roles attract a generous holiday entitlement in excess of statutory leave, including an additional six ‘customary' days leave in every year (taken as 4 days at Christmas, 2 at Easter).
+Annual leave, customary and statutory leave entitlements are set out in the terms and conditions for the respective staff group.

 Care leave policies and guidance